TYPO3/Fluid/Documentation/Usage/ViewHelpers.rst

 Registering/importing ViewHelpers
 =================================

-When you need to use third-party ViewHelpers in your templates there are multiple equally valid options.
+When you need to use third-party ViewHelpers in your templates, there are multiple equally valid options.

 You can use the PHP API to register a namespace that should be